A pictorial website promoting the beauty and collection of blue & white transfer-printed and cream-colored 19th Century medical ceramics

-While collecting I always thought about leaving something behind once I stopped.
-Nothing big or fancy but something that collectors might use for reference and the unknowing as introduction.
-This is that "something".
+In response, I always thought about leaving something behind once I stopped collecting and this is that "something".